jdjakub/phd-thesis/ch-analysis.md

 From our presentation, it may appear that self-sustainability is a peculiar special case that is naturally hard to achieve.
 Yet the world of software as a whole is self-sustainable, as is an individual Unix system (large-scope programming.)
 We conjecture that self-sustainability is a natural *default*, one that was *prevented* by the historical contingency of Unix enforcing its peculiar model on small-scope programming.
 Of course, we must still accept the Unix Paradigm as a given, and accomplish the tasks of this dissertation on that basis.

 ## Notational Freedom
 In Section\ \ref{precursors-of-notational-freedom} we mentioned the maxim "Use The Right Tool For The Job".
-This is a noble aspiration, but one that is not widely fulfilled.
+This is a noble aspiration, but one that is not currently fulfilled.
 At the "large scope" of the Unix paradigm, there is indeed a dizzying array of programming languages specialised for different jobs.
 Yet we saw some barriers to Polyglot Programming, such as the need for inter-process communication (IPC.)
 As we scale down to *within* a single process and forego IPC, data sharing between languages gets thornier.

 The ideal is where a component at any scale can be expressed in a *notation* that is particularly suited to it.

-\todo{more}
+Here, we will go through the intermediate stages of *syntactic* and *linguistic* freedom before arriving at full notational freedom.

 ### Syntactic Freedom
 We noted in Section\ \ref{precursors-of-notational-freedom} that, within a single file, combinations of different languages are occasionally possible.
 Yet these are fixed sets, pre-approved by language designers and set in stone for all contexts and users.
 We could call this property *syntactic^[Programming languages differ by semantics as well, but for Notational Freedom we are only interested in the surface notational aspects.
 Infrastructure for supporting this would already be close to supporting freedom of semantics, as shown by COLA's mood-specific languages.] diversity*, where a language named A additionally permits syntaxes B, C, and D in certain situations.
-This goes a small way towards "Use The Right Tool For The Job", but what is conspicuously missing is the ability for the *programmer* to decide which syntaxes to use and where based on their local context.
+This goes a small way towards "Use The Right Tool For The Job", but what is conspicuously missing is the ability for the *programmer* to decide which syntaxes to use, and where, based on their local context.

 This would be syntactic *freedom* beyond pre-approved diversity.
 It is not unreasonable to expect that a single function, or perhaps even a single line of code, might be best expressed in a different language to the rest of the code, in a way that the language designer cannot predict.

-For example, a common occurrence in scientific or graphics-heavy programming is a few lines of mathematical operations; it would be convenient to bring these closer to familiar mathematical notation instead of a butchered ASCII approximation.
+We will use a running example as we build up through the stages to full Notational Freedom.
+A common occurrence in scientific or graphics programming is a few lines of mathematical operations; it would be convenient to bring these closer to familiar mathematical notation instead of a butchered ASCII approximation.

-We will use this as a running example as we build up through the lesser stages to full Notational Freedom.
 Suppose we start with the following unfortunate notation for a formula:

 ```
-vec_a.mul(cos(ang_b/2)).add(vec_b.mul(cos(ang_a/2))).add(vec_a.cross(vec_b))
+vec_a.mul(cos(ang_b/2))
+     .add(vec_b.mul(cos(ang_a/2)))
+     .add(vec_a.cross(vec_b))
 ```

 Syntactic freedom would mean being able to see this situation and specify a local syntax that lets us rewrite it as: